thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 `DUMPVDL2_OPTIONS="--rtlsdr -0 --gain 42 --correction 7 --output decoded:text:udp:address=yourWebSite.com,port=112233 136725000 136775000 136800000 136975000"`

-Here is an example command line that will filter out empty system pings and handshakes:
+Here is an example command line that will filter out empty system pings and handshakes and log data to a dead log file that will never be used:
 `dumpvdl2 --msg-filter all,-avlc_s,-acars_nodata,-gsif,-x25_control,-idrp_keepalive,-esis --rtlsdr 2 --gain 40 --correction -1 --output decoded:text:file:path=vdl.log,rotate=hourly 136650000 136975000 136800000`

 Here is an example command to listen on a few ACARS fequenices: